aliabas7/ecs-agent-status/README.md

 **Description:** ECS agent on EC2 launch type can get disconnected and there is no out of the box monitoring for it.
 This can be frustrating, especially if you're using a custom AMI.
 ECS-Agent-Status runs on your container instance and reports 0 if the agent is connected and reports 1 if it's disconnected.
 You can then create an alarm to get notified if the agent is disconnected.

+**Requirements:**

+The ECS instance role (if ran via docker run command) or the task role (if ran via ECS) need to have cloudwatch:PutMetricData permissions.

 **Installation and Usage:**

 You should run it ideally in the user data of the image with this command::